jay-tux/nexion/player/world_fow_cities.md

- Majority | ![human] (traders, farmers, merchants) Minorities | ![lightfoot] (mostly catering), ![lizard] (cheap workforces, dockhands, soldiers) Crime rates | Mostly safe, but avoid the harbor
+ Majority | ![human] (traders, farmers, merchants) Minorities | ![lightfoot] (mostly catering), ![lizard] (cheap workforces, dockhands, soldiers) Crime rates | Mostly safe, but avoid the harbor Religion | Most, if not all
+ Factions | Most, if not all

 ### Artrane ![anly]
 ### Woodfield ![anly]